Patricia's Opera Tours - return to homepage

 Masterclasses

-PATRICIA’S ITALIAN FOR OPERA SINGERS’ MASTERCLASSES in conjunction with PATRICIA’S OPERA TOURS 27 August to 5 September 2011
+PATRICIA’S ITALIAN FOR OPERA SINGERS’ MASTERCLASSES in conjunction with PATRICIA’S OPERA TOURS 26 September - 8 October 2020

-My Italian for opera singers’ school in Tuscany, Italy, now in its tenth year is an introduction to Italian language and culture with performance opportunities and is commended by foremost New Zealand opera singers and teachers.
+Patricia's Italian for opera singers’ school in Tuscany, Italy, now in its 19th year is an introduction to Italian language and culture with performance opportunities and is commended by foremost New Zealand opera singers and teachers.

-Dame Malvina Major, New Zealand’s great opera diva, came in 2010 and highly recommends this introduction to Italy for all young singers.
+Dame Malvina Major, New Zealand’s great opera diva,attended the masterclasses in Tuscany and France and highly recommends this introduction to Italy and France for all young singers.

 “We are really indebted to you for opening up opportunities for us in Italy.
 I feel absolutely enriched by the Italian experience.
 Every student who is serious about a singing career should visit Italy.
 Thank you for opening up the big scary world of Italian opera!”
-Anna Leese
+Anna Leese, soprano.

-As a former manager of an opera company I am very aware of the great need for opera singers to know the Italian language.
+As a former manager of an opera company Patricia was very aware of the great need for opera singers to know the Italian language.

 • Over 80% of the operas produced in New Zealand are from the Italian repertoire and sung in Italian but very few students go to Italy for study.